Call 650 324 2373 | Text 408 520-1585

 The dominance of notation in verbally oriented and teacher-led lessons leads to hours of practicing where the body is fully occupied but the brain is not engaged at all.
 Traditional method books encourage students to listen "a note at a time"; their physical movements and coordination are shaped for life by that kind of listening.
 Most traditional instrument lessons are teacher-centered rather than student-centered.
 Telling children to do their best to please their teacher causes nervousness and anxiety which leads to muscular and emotional tension.
 The focus on technique has also been shown to be responsible for unnecessary physical tension leading to injuries.
 Tension also results when children have no clear mental perception of the music in and of itself.
 (Chappell, 2001)

-The Harmony Road program at New Mozart School of Music is expertly crafted by Christine Shin, the school’s director with over 30 years of teaching experience.
+Amadeus Way at New Mozart School of Music is expertly crafted by Christine Shin, the school’s director with 20 years of experience in early childhood music education and 37 years of experience in piano and voice pedagogy.
+Read her full bio here.

-Collaborating with her husband, Dr. Paul Lee, a Stanford-educated cognitive psychologist, Christine has designed New Mozart’s Harmony Road to stand out from other early childhood music programs and Harmony Road classes.
+Collaborating with her husband, Dr. Paul Lee, a Stanford-educated cognitive psychologist, Christine has designed New Mozart’s Amadeus Way to stand out from other early childhood music programs.

-The curriculum has been meticulously developed and continuously refined to ensure students achieve their full potential.
-Harmony Road classes offer a strong foundation for advanced musical training and foster a lifelong appreciation for music.
+The curriculum has been meticulously developed and refined to ensure students achieve their full potential.
+Amadeus Way offers a strong foundation for advanced musical training and foster a lifelong appreciation for music.

 Lessons include: